Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 > Neural network in computational perspective is **Differentiable Programming**.
 Come up with building blocks of operation, make sure each of them is *differentiable*

+* Choose the hypothesis space
+* Make the gradient flow healthy!
+Not cut or vanished !
+  * For very deep network,

+# Lec 21 Semantics Tasks in Vision

+## Task Taxonomy

+Classic semantic CV tasks:

+* **Image classification**:
+  * Image is not an object!
+So the label may not represent the whole thing.
+Can classify based on scene or dominating object.
+* **Object detection**: Check if certain object in the scene, if so drawa box around it.
+  * Propose a box squaring the target object
+* **Semantic segmentation**:  Precisely label the identity for each pixel, classification on pixel level.
+* What's more?
+  * **Instance segmentation**: distinguishing between different instances of the same type, different person.
+  * **Human pose-skeleton estimation**:
+  * **Face Recognition**:
+  * **Expression recognition**:
+  * **Let language and vision interact with each other**: *Just talk about the image!*, *answer some question about the image!*

+### History and Progress

+Seems there is no equations that could solve these problems for free!

+* Note **evaluation** is a non-trivial challenge!
+  * Ancient times, we only have limited objects and limited images, hard to compare between lab!
+* Building an image dataset
+  * People collect large amount of images (camera gets much cheaper! ) Using MTurk, to crowd source the labels for an image
+  * Use word-net, a word hierachy as labels.
+  * Larger dataset push the ML to accomodate large data.
+(NN doesn't work well on small datasets, but perform much better than SVM on larger dataset. )
+  * The miracle of `ILSVRC 2012`

+* What big data has changed?
+  * Traditional algorithm designed to use small training data.
+    * Complex optimization method, 2nd order!
+    * Simple classifier, SVM (partly limited by optimization methods, if you want convex, convergence guanrantee!
+Elif you cannot compute the Hessian)
+  * Current workflow is to first **collect large dataset**, and then find algorithm!!
+    * Using 1st order, gradient descent!
+    * Now we can use much more complicated classification algorithm!
+    * History tells us, Developping sophisticated algorithm on simple dataset is more like an intellectual exercise......
+First collect data and train is the way.

+*Note*: CNN can learn random labels for the images, (just like pigeons) ...... arbitrary category learning can be done in CNN.

+## Architecture

+General setting for image classification

+* Fix the input image to certain size $S\times S$
+* Output a $C$ dimen vector for C classes.
+  * Use cross-entropy to train
+  * Use argmax or top K to inference

+**VGG-16**

+* Convolution
+* Maxpooling
+* Fully connected
+* Soft max

+**Note**: the conv net arithmatics.

+* Using smaller simpler kernel but more layers is better than large kernel

+5-2 /2